Andrey Batt: Acting career

-Andrey began performing in 2009, appearing in several commercials and television roles.
+Batt began performing in 2009, appearing in several commercials and television roles.
 His first acting appearance was in NTV Plus channel sports commercial.
-Later, he starred in several TV shows like Wedding Ring on Channel One and The Capital of Sin (Success by All Means), where his co-stars was famous Russian actors Dmity Nagiev and Viktoriya Tolstoganova.
+Later, he starred in several TV shows like Wedding Ring on Channel One and The Capital of Sin (Success by All Means), where his co-stars were Dmity Nagiev and Viktoriya Tolstoganova.

-Batt also appeared in a major Russian comedy show Comedy Club on TNT (Russian Television Network).
-Batt took part in a show's unit called "Foreplay" ("Предварительные ласки").

 In 2010 Batt moved to Los Angeles.
-Year later, he appeared in several American TV shows like Justified in which he starred opposite of Timothy Olyphant and The Walking Dead.
-After this Andrey gained worldwide reputation among television viewers.
+He appeared in several American TV shows like Justified in which he starred opposite of Timothy Olyphant and The Walking Dead.

-In 2011 Andrey was one of the main contender for a role of a Russian baseball player Ivan Dochenko in a popular American comedy TV show Eastbound & Down on HBO.
-However, the role went to American actor Ike Barinholtz.

-In summer 2014 Andrey announced his first Russian superhero film called Hero.
+In summer 2014 Batt announced his first Russian superhero film called Hero.

-In 2016 Batt launched his critically acclaimed docuseries, The Artist’s Adventures.
-The series offered more than just glitz — it provided an authentic lens into the creative and athletic struggles behind success.
-Audiences resonated with its raw storytelling and emotional honesty.

-In 2023, Andrey took his talent into animation, voicing the lovable and hilarious Marty the caterpillar in the Canadian animated motion picture Butterfly Tale.
+In 2023, Batt voiced Marty the caterpillar in the Canadian animated motion picture Butterfly Tale.